Apostolos Toskas

-Apostolos Toskas (Απόστολος Τόσκας; born 28 December 1947) is a Greek former professional footballer who played as defender.
+Apostolos Toskas (Απόστολος Τόσκας; born 28 December 1947) is a Greek former professional footballer who played as defender and a former manager.

 Club career

 Toskas began his football career at the age of just 18 at Trikala, where he played until 1969.
 He moved to Athens to sign for AEK Athens, where he spent most of his career.
 The manager of the club at the time, Branko Stanković had a lot of faith in him and immediately established him in the starting eleven.
-Very quickly he was became an international and one of the club's key players in the defense.
-The most important moment of his career was his participation to the semi-finals of the UEFA Cup in the 1977.
+Very quickly he became an international and one of the club's key players in the defense.
+The most important moment of his career was his participation to the semi-finals of the UEFA Cup in 1977.
 In the decade he played for AEK, he won 3 Championships, a Greek Cup including a domestic double in 1978.
 In the summer of 1980, at the age of 33, Toskas moved to Atromitos where he spent 2 seasons, ending his professional career.
 He continued an amateur level playing for Triglia Rafinas as a player-coach for several years, until the summer of 1986.